-- Chapters submit Property of Record Forms and Social Event Registration Forms as requested. - The FSL Office has a current copy of the Chapter Liability Certification/Proof of Insurance on file - Chapter is in good standing with their National Office - Leadership attends Risk Management Trainings and Forums and has a Risk Management Completion Certificate and Contract on file - Anti-Hazing Compliance Forms are reviewed each year with the entire chapter and signature sheets are on file with the FSL Office.
-New Members complete the form as they join. - 50% or more of the chapter has attended a professionally facilitated risk management program during the year - Social Chairs and Risk Managers attend continued education GAMMA Workshops each semester.
+- Chapters submit Property of Record Forms and Social Event Registration Forms as requested. - The FSL Office has a current copy of the Chapter Liability Certification/Proof of Insurance on file - Chapter is in good standing with their National Office - Leadership attends Risk Management Trainings and Forums and has a Risk Management Completion Signature Sheet and Contract on file - Anti-Hazing Compliance Forms are reviewed each year with the entire chapter and signature sheets are on file with the FSL Office.
+New Members complete the form as they join. - 50% or more of the chapter has attended a professionally facilitated risk management program during the year - Social Chairs and Risk Managers attend a mandatory meeting at the beginning of each semester.